Inflectra/spira-documentation/docs/Spira_User_Manual/Reports Center.md

 The bottom left-hand main pane displays a list of the printable reports available in the system, categorized by the artifact they primarily relate to (requirements, test cases, incidents and releases).
-Clicking on any of the report hyperlinks will take you to the configuration page for the report in question (see [Reports Configuration](#reports-configuration) below for details).
+Clicking on any of the report hyperlinks will take you to the [configuration page](#reports-configuration) for the report in question below for details).

 The right-hand pane is a dashboard that contains the set of graph widgets configured by the current user.
 By default the dashboard will